 Faxing via this method is similar to the way we fax using a printer, by using the Print menu.
 This method is only good if you have an old Mac and an Apple USB modem with you, mainly because it has two big issues: 1) You need to have your computer on at all times to avoid missing faxes and 2) it doesn’t use the Internet at all to fax.

 Here’s Apple’s full guide on how to fax with this method using Mac OS X 10.6.

-What’s the Best Method to Fax from a Macbook?
+What’s the Best Method to Fax from a Mac or Macbook?